thinng/GraphDTA/README.md

     cuda_name = ["cuda:0","cuda:1"][int(sys.argv[3])]
 ```

-This returns the model and result files for the modeling achieving the best mse for testing data throughtout the training.
+This returns the model and result files for the modelling achieving the best MSE for testing data throughout the training.
 For example, it returns two files model_GATNet_davis.model and result_GATNet_davis.csv when running GATNet on Davis data.

 ## 4. Train a prediction model with validation